 Despite meticulous technique and planning, all surgery is at the mercy of one’s own ability to heal.
 Occasionally scars may over heal (hypertrophic) or spread beyond the incision line (Keloid).
 Generally wound healing in the face is fast, predictable and reliable.
 I review all my patients regularly during this phase and if the scar needs assistance in healing (with Laser and/or injections) I am ready.
 Asymmetry is rare, due to the precision of surgery and time taken over the initial procedure.
 As I have the ability to sit my patients up during surgery and ask them to smile, I can assess symmetry under gravitational pull in real time.
 This is a huge advantage of local anaesthetic facelifting.
 It is nigh on impossible to assess upright symmetry in a fully anaesthetised and paralysed recumbent patient.

 Any surgery carries a risk of infection.
 Fortunately infection in facelifting is extremely rare but if it happens can be treated accordingly.
-I have yet to have a single infection in a facelift patient.

 The face is the most dynamic and expressive part of our body.
 This expression is powered by a myriad of nerves and muscles.
 Any surgery within the vicinity of these nerves has the potential to cause damage through direct trauma, heat and/or compression.
 Injury to a branch of the facial nerve inactivates the muscles that branch supplies leading to facial asymmetry.
 Permanent nerve injury is thankfully very rare, the global literature quotes a 1% incidence.
 Temporary nerve injury, known as Neuropraxia, is where the nerve isn’t damaged but shuts down much like the limp mode of a car engine.
 This is more common but resolves by itself within 10-12 weeks.
 I have never had a case of permanent nerve injury which I believe is due to the techniques I have developed for facelifting.